Ambit Energy Consultant

 Pasadena • Pearland • Sugar Land • Baytown • The Woodlands • League City

-Usage levels matter because EFL pricing tiers differ at 500, 1000, and 2000 kWh.
-Knowing your household’s usage helps you select the right plan.
+Usage levels matter because EFL pricing is shown at 500, 1000, and 2000 kWh.
+Knowing your typical usage from past bills makes it easier to see which plan structure fits your home.

 Understanding the Electricity Facts Label (EFL)